stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

   Dr. McNeill paused here and removed his glasses, as if a blurring of the objective world might make the reminiscent vision clearer.

-  &ldquo;You&rsquo;ll soon appreciate,&rdquo; he said, &ldquo;that I had a great deal of difficulty in piecing out all that happened after the guests left.
-There were times, though&mdash;at first&mdash;when I was able to make a try at it.&rdquo; After a moment of silence he went on with the tale.
+   "You'll soon appreciate, " he said,  "that I had a great deal of difficulty in piecing out all that happened after the guests left.
+There were times, though--at first--when I was able to make a try at it. " After a moment of silence he went on with the tale.

   Audrey had terrible dreams of Yig, who appeared to her in the guise of Satan